 Just make sure you do things properly and have the researcher sign a legal penetration testing agreement outlining the scope of the work, this protects you and the security researcher legally and legitimizes the engagement.

 However you resolve the vulnerability, make sure that you resolve it.

 You may also want to consider using remote browsers to physically isolate your users web browsing activity.
-It is will known that the vast majority of cyberattacks target users through their browsers, it is the most common infiltration point attackers use to penetrate your organization.
+It is will known that the vast majority of cyberattacks target users through their browsers, it is a common infiltration point attackers use to penetrate organizations.
 Click here to learn more about remote browser isolation.